steltenpower/swipaLOD/README.md

 Train-of-Thought is an envisioned combination of much of the visual freedom of mindmapping, possibly faster than freehand, with the standardized reasoning power of Linked Data:
 - With the flick of a finger a triple is drawn on the ‘visual reasoning canvas’; an arrow with 3 locations for **optional** text: before+along+after.
 With speech recognition one could fill any or all of those text locations during the flicking already, as faked in https://steltenpower.github.io/flowchat/.
 Or just type it afterwards.
+- Similar if one or 2 of the nodes already exist
-- Manual added nodes will be surrounded by similar nodes from searchspace (the current selected subset of LODcloud).
-Similarity can be calculated from speech recognition, graph reasoning and statistics combined.
-Like Googling, but in-context
+- Manual added nodes will be surrounded by fuzzy-related nodes from searchspace (the current selected subset of LODcloud).
-- External nodes referred to in canvas, will when touched temporarily show their external relations, which can be selected to stay visible (a sort of Googling within the same interaction context).
-Touching multiple nodes shows routes between them using [RelFinder](http://www.visualdataweb.org/relfinder.php).
-- A query-builder and result visualizer as known from WikiData gives reasoning power, with almost no coding needed by the user still.
+- A "replaces" 'relation' brings all the links from both onto one node and deletes the other
+- Manual added relations get suggestions for relation types available in vocab search space.
+Pick one, or confirm the new one
+- Cloudnodes can be clicked to stick onto the canvas, to become part of your visual reasoning
+- Next to fuzzy-related nodes and relation type suggestions there are also linked searchnodes fighting (the difficult part) for precious screen space: directly linked, indirectly linked, and a possible preference for finding connections between canvasnodes with [RelFinder](http://www.visualdataweb.org/relfinder.php).
+- Nodes will be shown differently based on type, hops away from canvas and maybe context
 - Created data will be shareable to other Linked Data users and projects.
 - Live sharing a.k.a. multi-user mode, might result in several cooperation styles: cleaning/specifying/growing/discussing
 - The tool should be almost as fast to operate as your train of thought.
 Hence, the name.
 Because of that and needing to fit not only small graphs on screen, interaction should not everywhere need visual indicators taking up space all the time.
 Content is king, right?